Independent calculator. Not financial advice. Estimates use 2026 federal brackets and state tax tables verified April 2026. Methodology

 What does FLSA non-exempt mean?+

 Non-exempt employees are entitled to FLSA minimum wage and overtime protections.
 Exempt employees (typically executive, administrative, professional, or outside sales) are not.
-The 2026 salary threshold for exempt status is $58,656 per year (per DOL Final Rule April 2024, implementing $844/week then $1,128/week from January 2025).
-Workers earning below this threshold are non-exempt regardless of job duties, UNLESS the federal rule is currently blocked by court order in some states.
-Check DOL guidance for current status.
+The federal salary threshold for exempt status in 2026 is $35,568 per year ($684 per week).
+The DOL 2024 Final Rule that would have raised it to $58,656 was vacated in court in November 2024, and the DOL republished the $684/week level by technical amendment in May 2026.
+A worker earning below this threshold is generally non-exempt regardless of job duties; a worker above it must also pass the executive, administrative, or professional duties test.
+California sets a higher bar ($70,304 per year in 2026).
+Check current DOL guidance for your state.

 Do salaried workers get overtime?+

 Only if they are non-exempt.
 The FLSA test has both a salary basis (must be paid on salary basis at or above the threshold) and a duties test (job duties must qualify as executive, administrative, professional, outside sales, or computer worker).
-A salaried worker below $58,656 is generally non-exempt and entitled to OT.
+A salaried worker below $35,568 ($684 per week) is generally non-exempt and entitled to OT.
 A salaried worker above the threshold whose duties do NOT meet the executive/admin/professional test is also non-exempt.

 Are overtime rules different in California?+

 Yes.
 California Labor Code 510 requires 1.5x for hours over 8 per day or 40 per week (daily or weekly OT, whichever produces more).
 Double-time (2x) applies over 12 hours per day or over 8 hours on the seventh consecutive workday in a workweek.
-California also has a higher exempt salary threshold ($66,560 per year as of 2024, indexed to minimum wage).
+California also has a higher exempt salary threshold ($70,304 per year in 2026, twice the $16.90 state minimum wage).
 Source: California Labor Code Section 510 and DIR Industrial Welfare Commission Wage Orders.

 How is overtime taxed?+